Communicating Properties of Quantum States over Classical Noisy Channels: Experimental Results

 \textbf{Results and Discussion:}

-Fig. \ref{fig:results1} plots the success probability $P_{\rm succ}$ as a function of the total number of transmitted bits $B$ for STT-UEP with code rates $R_b=0.4$ and $R_b=1$, STT-CC, and CQCR with quantization resolutions $b=2$ bits, $b=4$ bits and $b=8$ bits.
-For a fair comparison, all schemes are constrained to use the same number of transmitted bits $B$, which is achieved by appropriately adjusting the code rate $R_u$ for STT-UER, and the code rates $R$ for STT-CC and CQCR.
+Fig. \ref{fig:results1} plots the success probability $P_{\rm succ}$ as a function of the total number of transmitted bits $B$ for STT-UEP with code rates $R_b=0.4$ and $R_b=1$, STT-CC, DQO with quantization resolutions $b=8$ bits, and CQCR with quantization resolutions $b=2$ bits, $b=4$ bits and $b=8$ bits.
+For a fair comparison, all schemes are constrained to use the same number of transmitted bits $B$, which is achieved by appropriately adjusting the code rate $R_u$ for STT-UEP, and the code rates $R$ for STT-CC, DQO and CQCR.

+Among all other observable-agnostic schemes, the DQO baseline achieves the best performance by relying on knowledge of the observables at the transmitter.
 STT-UEP with uncoded transmission of measurement bits ($R_b=1$) consistently achieves the best success probability using the fewest transmitted bits $B$.
-This highlights the benefit of UEP tailored to the shadow-tomography structure and the critical role played by the measurement bases.
 In contrast, STT-CC requires more bits to reach the same success probability, since it allocates equal protection to both bases and outcomes.
 The CQCR baselines are the least bit-efficient, despite requiring knowledge of the classical description of the state.

 Fig.~\ref{fig:results2} shows the success probability $P_{\rm succ}$ as a function of the number of copies $N$ for the proposed STT-UEP scheme with code rates $R_u=0.4$ and $R_b=1$ for Pauli observables with weights $w\in\{2,3,4\}$.
 Confirming insights from Proposition 2, the success probability increases with the number of copies $N$, and observables with higher weight require a larger number of copies to achieve the same success probability.